Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 While trying red and white natural wines, we learned about the growing popularity of natural wines in France.

-Vincent, the owner of the wine cellar had us taste one natural white wine from the Loire Valley.
-And, an exceptional red wine from the southwest region of the country.
+Vincent, the owner of the wine cellar, had us taste one natural white wine from the Loire Valley.
+This was followed by an exceptional red wine from the country’s southwest region.

 French Crepes from Brittany